pollen-robotics/reachy2-docs/content/getting-started/setup-reachy2/unbox-reachy2.md

 ## A) Remove Reachy and its accessories out of the box

 Reachy will arrive in a big box.
 Be sure to have at least 4 people to safely lift the robot out of the box, and use a crowbar to open the box.
-Cut the fireproof fabric with a pair of scissors.
+Cut the firewall fabric with a pair of scissors.
 Remove Reachy and its accessories out of the box.
 You should have:

 - Printed user guide, safety guidelines, and invoice
 - Battery charger